rsova/decision-support/cds-boot/Readme.txt

-I am not checking in all the jars that available form stardog.
-Main that there is bunch of extras.
+I am not checking-in all the jars form stardog, there is a bunch of extras.
 Here is my classpath dump.That worked for me.
         <classpathentry kind="lib" path="lib/stardog-icv-api-2.1.3.jar"/>
         <classpathentry kind="lib" path="lib/stardog-icv-shared-2.1.3.jar"/>